loggedin/numerical-methods/README.md

 ## monte-carlo.py

-This module uses random numbers to estimate the value of pi.
+This script uses random numbers to estimate the value of pi.
 A curve is plotted showing the root mean square value of the error against the number of random points cast.

 	python3 monte-carlo.py